 Let $h: X \dto X'/T$ be a good minimal model of $\De_0$.
 Then there exist a contraction $\pi: X' \to Z'/T$ and an ample$/T$ $\Rr$-Cartier divisor $A$ on $Z'$ such that $\De_0' \sim_\Rr \pi^*A$, where $\De_0'$ is the strict transform of $\De_0$.
 In particular, we have $\De_0' \equiv 0/Z'$.

 Let $P'$ be the image of $P$ under the natural map ${\rm CDiv}(X)_\Rr \to {\rm CDiv}(X')_\Rr$.
-By Lemma \ref{lem: inductive step}, after shrinking $P'$, we can assume that any effective $\bR$-Cartier divisor $B\in P'$ admits a good minimal model over $Z'$, and $P'$ satisfies the local factoriality of canonical models over $Z'$.
-By Step 1, $P'=\sqcup_{j} P_j'$ is a disjoint union of finitely many relatively open rational polytopes such that for any effective $\bR$-Cartier divisors $B, D$ with $B, D \in P_j'$, if $X' \dto Y/Z'$ is a weak minimal model$/Z'$ of $B$, then it is also a weak minimal model$/Z'$ of $D$.
+By Lemma \ref{lem: inductive step}, after shrinking $P'$, we can assume that every effective $\bR$-Cartier divisor $B\in P'$ admits a good minimal model over $Z'$, and $P'$ satisfies the local factoriality of canonical models over $Z'$.
+By Step~1, there exists a finite disjoint union of relatively open rational polytopes

+such that the following property holds.
+For any effective $\bR$-Cartier divisors $B$ and $D$ with $[B],[D]\in P'_j$, if $X'\dto Y/Z'$ is a weak minimal model$/Z'$ of $B$, then it is also a weak minimal model$/Z'$ of $D$.
 We emphasize that the weak minimal model is over $Z'$ instead of $T$.
-We claim that they are also weak minimal model over $T$ after shrinking $P'$.
+We claim that they are also weak minimal models over $T$ after shrinking $P'$.
 It suffices to work with a fixed $P_j'$ containing $\De_0'$.